Keerthanagunam2004/Keerthana/README.md

-Hi there, I'm Keerthana G 👋
+## **Hi there, I'm Keerthana G 👋  **
-🎯 Aspiring Data Analyst | Passionate about Data-Driven Decision Making
+## 🎯 Career Objective

+Seeking an entry-level position in the IT domain where I can apply my skills in **Python, SQL, and Power BI**, along with basic knowledge of **Flask**, to support projects, solve real-world problems, and develop practical solutions while continuously learning new technologies and contributing effectively to team goals.

 Welcome to my GitHub profile!
 I'm a Computer Science graduate actively seeking opportunities as a **Data Analyst / Python Developer (Fresher)**.